Palestinian leader leaves hospital after weeklong stay

 RAMALLAH, West Bank (AP) — Palestinian President Mahmoud Abbas was discharged from a West Bank hospital on Monday, ending a weeklong stay that drew new attention to the 83-year-old’s long history of health problems and his refusal to name a deputy or successor.

-Wearing a dark suit and speaking in a steady voice, Abbas said he would quickly return to work and thanked supporters all over the world for checking in on him while he was in hospital.
+Wearing a dark suit and speaking in a steady voice, Abbas said he would quickly return to work and thanked supporters around the world for checking in on him while he was in the hospital.

-“Thank God I’m discharged from the hospital today with good health, and will return back to work from tomorrow,” Abbas said.
+“Thank God I’m discharged from the hospital today in full health, and will return back to work from tomorrow,” Abbas said.

 But he hinted that the heavy work load and stress of the U.S. recognition of Jerusalem as Israel’s capital had affected his health.